wizarrrr/wizarr/README.md

 ## License

-Wizarr is provided under the 'Common Clause' license, see [here](./LICENSE.md)
+Wizarr is provided under the 'MIT' license, see [here](./LICENSE.md)

 ## Screenshots